We independently score every subscription. We may earn a commission through links โ€” it never changes our picks.

 DimensionScoreConsensusBasis

-Exit Ease9High consensusSelf-serve in-app cancellation confirmed by official docs, three expert outlets, and recurring positive community reports.
+Exit Ease9/10High consensusSelf-serve in-app cancellation confirmed by official docs, three expert outlets, and recurring positive community reports.

-Price Stability7Low consensusOne price increase (+25%) over the trailing year per tracker history; single-stream (manufacturer) reading.
+Price Stability7/10Low consensusOne price increase (+25%) over the trailing year per tracker history; single-stream (manufacturer) reading.

 Choose Hulu + Live TV if you'd be subscribing to Disney+ anyway, you want access to Hulu's on-demand catalog (which is genuinely large), or you have family members who watch a mix of live and on-demand content and want one app for all of it.

 If you're on the fence, take advantage of whichever free trial is available and test the app on your primary TV device.
-The experience difference between a smooth app and a sluggish one matters more than most spec comparisons.
+The gap between a smooth app and a sluggish one matters more day to day than most spec comparisons.

 Either way, neither service is cheap.
-Use our subscription calculator to map out what you're actually spending versus what you'd pay to keep cable โ€” the answer might surprise you in either direction.
+Use our subscription calculator to map what you're actually spending versus what you'd pay to keep cable โ€” the answer might surprise you in either direction.
+For the wider field, see our guide to the best live TV streaming services.

 For a broader look at how live TV streamers stack up on transparency and cancellation experience, see the Experience Index and our full live TV hub.